open-compass/MMBench-GUI/README.md

 `---|-- L2_annotations.json
 ```

-You can also run `download.py` to automaticly download data:
+You can also run `download.py` to automaticly download data from [OpenXLab](https://openxlab.org.cn):
 ```shell
 LMUData=/path/of/data python utils/download.py
 ```